 For the people using either shared, cloud or VPS hosting services, dedicated web hosting is often seen as a logical next step.
 It’s a premium hosting option that costs from around $100 a month and goes way upwards to a 1000 or even more.

-For many people, an idea of having more power may sound very tempting.
-But there are more things you should consider before making a switch to this premium hosting option.
+And while more power sure sounds tempting - let's first have a look at the things you should consider before making a switch to this premium hosting option.

 No Resource Sharing

 Someone using up the resources on a shared server can disrupt your website.
-The server is dedicated to nothing but your websites.
-RAM, CPU, the operating system and other variables are as good as you want or afford them to be, therefore the server can become incredibly fast.
+And a dedicated server is, of course, dedicated to nothing but your websites.
+RAM, CPU, the operating system and other variables are as good as you want or afford them to be, therefore the server can become incredibly massive and powerful for all of your needs.

-However, in many cases, there are other options.
-It may appear logical to try out something different, as for example – cloud hosting.
+However, in many cases, there are other options that allow you to replicate this dedicated server experience.
+One of the similar servers is cloud hosting.
 It allows you to have as many resources as you want.
-All the information is stored on multiple servers. so someone jamming one specific server with information is not going to slow you down.
-It’s not even possible!
-But if something happens to the entire network, not even cloud hosting will work it out.
-That’s what is a dedicated server’s main advantage right here.
+All the information is stored on multiple servers, so someone jamming one specific server with information is not going to slow you down.
+However - you will be completely dependant on the reliability and speed of the cloud hosting platform of your choice.

 Depending On You